void-512/GmailFilter/README.md

   "maxThreads": 8
 }
 ```
-- **numMsgPerBatch**: Number of messages fetched and processed per batch. (higher value may slightly increase performance, with a higher RAM usage)
+- **numMsgPerBatch**: Number of messages fetched and processed per batch (higher value may slightly increase performance, with a higher RAM usage)
 - **keywordFile**: Path to the keyword and pattern configuration file used by the filtering engine
 - **scopes**: Gmail API OAuth scope used for email access
 - **dbPath**: SQLite database file storing user metadata and processing state